SMAC-Group/course_gmwm/chapters/chapter1.md

 ```

-Then you have successfully installed and loaded all required softwares!
+Then you have successfully installed and loaded all required software!
 Congratulations!

 </exercise>